 Snagov Monastery, Tirgoviste Citadel, Peles Palace, Bran Castle, Horror Castle in Bran, Dracula’s Castle in Borgo Pass, Salt Mines in Turda, Poienari Citadel, Corvinestilor Castle in Hunedoara.

-* The Halloween edition of the tour, includes the Halloween Party in the Medieval Citadel of Sighisoara, Dracula’s birth place – 3 course dinner, Open Bar from 20.00 – 24.30, dessert – Candy Bar and the Halloween program and excludes the Sezatoare ( Evening sitting) in Turda.
-Also includes Halloween Party in the grounds of Bran Castle.
+* The Halloween edition of the tour, includes the Halloween Party in the Medieval Citadel of Sighisoara, Dracula’s birth place – 3 course dinner, Open Bar from 20.00 – 01.00, dessert – Sweets Bar and the Halloween program and excludes the Sezatoare ( Evening sitting) in Turda.
+Also includes Halloween Party on the grounds of Bran Castle.

 - Plane ticket